LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 ---------------------------------------

-Awardees who did not grow up in the US may be required by the Graduate School to take an extra English test on campus, even if they have other English language certifications.
+Awardees who did not grow up in the US may be required by the Graduate School to take an extra English test on campus,
+*even if they have other English language certifications*.
 The standards for TA's are higher than the entrance requirements.
-Someone who did not score high enough on the Loyola test will be required to take ESL, and pay the extra tuition.
+Someone who did not score high enough on the Loyola test will be required to take ESL, and *pay the extra tuition*.
 The cost has generally been about the same as one regular graduate academic credit.

 Graduate School Policies